longhotsummer/steno/README.md

 # Developing and contributing

+To run tests, use either

+`rspec`

+to run the specs once off, or use

+`guard`

+to run them continuously.

+## Pull requests

 We welcome pull requests!

 Steno is a [Sinatra](http://www.sinatrarb.com/) ruby app.
 To install and run it locally,